elchininet/home-assistant-javascript-templates/README.md

 ## API

-The package exposes a class that needs to be instantiated and is this isntance the one that you need to use in your code.
+The package exposes a class that needs to be instantiated and is this instance the one that you need to use in your code.

 ### HomeAssistantJavaScriptTemplates class